-Here are some of the notable draft picks the Devils have made over the past five years.
+Here are the first round draft picks the Devils have made over the past five years.

 Alain Nasreddine is one of the assistant coaches on Lindy Ruff’s staff.
 Nasreddine was the interim head coach for the conclusion of the 2019-20 season after the team fired John Hynes.
 He’s been on the Devils coaching staff since 2015.

-Mark Recchi also joins Lindy Ruff’s coaching staff.
+Mark Recchi also joined Lindy Ruff’s coaching staff in 2020.
 Recchi was a great NHL player, finishing 4th all-time in games played and 12th all-time in points.
 Recchi was a member of the Pittsburgh Penguins coaching staff from 2014 through 2020, winning two Stanley Cups.

-Chris Taylor was bought in by Lindy Ruff to join the staff.
+Chris Taylor was bought in by Lindy Ruff to join the staff in 2020.
 Taylor served as the interim head coach of the Buffalo Sabres to finish the 2019-20 season.
 Previously, he was the head coach of Buffalo’s minor-league affiliate Rochester Americans, where he had a .620 winning percentage over three seasons.

-Dave Rogalski will also join the staff this season as the team’s goaltending coach.
+Dave Rogalski also joined the staff in 2020 as the team’s goaltending coach.
 Rogalski has worked with the Blues before this since 2017.
 He helped develop goaltenders for the Blues organization, helping them win the 2019 Stanley Cup.

 Before Lindy Ruff, the Devils had 18 head coaches.
 Here are the most recent five.